-I’m starting with a couple of images today because even if you haven’t heard of William Morris you will have seen some of his designs as his work had a major influence on interior decorations, fabrics, the fashion scene.
+I’m starting with a couple of images today because even if you haven’t heard of William Morris you will have seen some of his designs as his work had a major influence on interior decorations, fabrics and the fashion scene.
 Importantly the work of William Morris embodies what we have been talking about of late: geometric order, nature, patterns, and yes we have to say it - fanaticism!
-And to maintain order in my Blog- Gaudi was influenced by the work of Morris.
+And of interest to Gaudi fans, he was influenced by the work of Morris.

 William Morris (1834-1896) was an English textile designer who believed people should be surrounded by beautiful objects.
 He designed wallpapers, carpets, embroideries, tapestries, tiles and book covers.
-Here is his home Red House (a Palace of Art), co-designed (1859-60) by architect Philip Webb & William Morris.
+Here is his home - Red House (a Palace of Art) which was co-designed in 1859-60 by Morris with architect Philip Webb.1

 The movement stood for traditional craftsmanship using simple forms, and often used medieval, romantic, or folk styles of decoration.
 It was more than an arts movement advocating economic & social reform & being essentially anti-industrial.